storyprotocol/documentation/docs/Developers/tutorials/how-to-register-ip-on-story.md

 ### 5a.
 Mint an NFT and register it separately

-In this step, we will first mint an NFT and then register it as a IP Asset.
+In this step, we will first mint an NFT and then register it as an IP Asset.

 **You can mint an NFT on Story however you want, as long as it is an ERC-721 and you have the NFT contract address and token ID**.
 Below, you will use an example NFT contract address we've created to do the minting.